ekcomputer/lake-area/README.md

 ## Citing this package

 **Data and software**: \
-Kyzivat, E., & Smith, L. (2023).
-Parameters for estimating methane emissions from Arctic-boreal lakes: Non-inventoried small lake areas, aquatic vegetation, and potential double-counting with wetlands.
-Arctic Data Center [Dataset]. https://arcticdata.io/catalog/view/urn%3Auuid%3Ab1559439-8bad-4221-a861-75b1a847398c [Accessed XX-XX-XXXX]
+Kyzivat., E.D. and Smith, L.C.
+(2023).
+Parameters and code for estimating methane emissions from Arctic-boreal lakes, 2022. *Arctic Data Center*. [https://doi.org/10.18739/A27M04222](https://doi.org/10.18739/A27M04222) [Accessed XX-XX-XXXX]

 **Journal article**: \
-Kyzivat, E.D. and Smith, L.C.
+2. Kyzivat, E.D. and Smith, L.C.
 A closer look at the effects of lake area, aquatic vegetation, and double-counted wetlands on pan-Arctic lake methane emissions estimates.
-In revision at Geoophysical Research Letters.
+In press at *Geophysical Research Letters*. [https://doi.org/10.1029/2023GL104825](https://doi.org/10.1029/2023GL104825)
 ## References

 Sample data comes from the following sources: